-- 75 to 90 percent of all physician office visits are for stress-related ailments and complaints.
+- Somewhere between 75 to 90 percent of all physician office visits are for stress-related ailments and complaints.

 - The Occupational Safety and Health Administration has declared stress a hazard of the workplace.

-Stress is expensive.
-We all pay a stress tax whether we know it or not.
-And one in four people in a 2004 poll say they’ve taken a “mental health day” as a result of work stress.
+Even worse, stress can be expensive.
+We all pay a “stress tax” whether we realize it or not.
+And one in four people in a 2014 poll say they’ve taken a “mental health day” as a result of work stress.

 While stress plays havoc with our health, productivity, pocketbooks, and lives, stress is necessary, even desirable.
 Exciting or challenging events such as the birth of a child, completion of a major project at work, or moving to a new city generate as much stress as does tragedy or disaster.
 And without it, life would be dull.